 Run a Book Promotion

-Everyone loves free stuff.
-People will be more likely to be interested in downloading your book and reading it if they know that it’s free.
-They will be more likely to buy your other books and recommend them to other people if you made a good impression.
+Everyone loves free stuff when it comes to press release.
+People will be more interested in downloading your book and reading it if they know it’s free.
+They would be more likely to buy your other books and recommend them to other people if you made a good impression.
 They can pass the link on to their friends, who can also read it online.
 Which is a great way to get feedback from a wider range and get more readers.

 Bonus resource: Book Marketing 101: Goodreads Giveaways for Authors